-The adventure started in Northern California with family, a very close friend, and at the celebration of a very important person in my life who was getting married.
-For whatever reason, all the stars were aligned and the communication with my family was better than ever.
-It really showed me how far I've come and how supportive they are (perhaps I have a better relationship with those "stars" as well).
+The adventure started in Northern California with family and at the celebration of a very important person in my life who was getting married.
+The communication with my family was better than ever.
+It really showed me how far I've come and how supportive they are.
+My vision (and my hearing) had never been better.

-The wedding brought together guests from all over the world, with all of us bearing witnesses to love.
-Being in Napa Valley had made the occasion all the more visceral.
+The wedding brought together guests from all over the world, with all of us bearing witness to love.
+Being in Napa Valley, near my hometown, made the occasion all the more visceral.
 I was honored to be there and was awestruck seeing my friend sharing in the ultimate gift.

 144 W 19th Street • New York, NY 10011